 - Manufacture weapons

 - Genetically modify seeds or living organisms

-- Are involved in the gambling and gaming industry
+- Are involved in the gambling industry

 - Violate or deny basic human rights of workers

 - Do not respond to shareholder communications or proposals

 - Have primary business practices that involve the inhumane treatment of animals